-The red variety comes from Italy, There are 65 Synonyms; the most important are Aglianica, Aglianica de Pontelatone, Aglianichella, Aglianichello, Aglianico Amaro, Aglianico Crni, Aglianico del Vulture, Aglianico di Benevente, Aglianico di Castellaneta, Aglianico di Lapio, Aglianico di Puglia, Aglianico di Taurasi, Aglianico Femminile, Aglianico Liscio, Aglianico Mascolino, Aglianico Nero, Aglianico Pannarano, Aglianico Trignarulo, Aglianico Tringarulo, Aglianico Zerpoluso, Aglianico Zerpuloso, Aglianicuccia, Agliano, Agliatica, Agliatico, Agnanico, Agnanico di Castellaneta, Cascavoglia, Cassano, Cerasole, Ellenica, Ellanico, Ellenico, Fiano Rosso, Fresella , Gagliano, Ghiandara, Ghianna, Ghiannara, Glianica, Gnanica, Gnanico, Granica, Hellanica, Olivella di San Cosmo, Olivella di S. Cosmo, Ruopolo, Spriema, Tringarulo, Uva Aglianica, Uva Castellaneta, Uva dei Cani, Uva di Castellaneta and Uva Nera.
+The red grape variety comes from Italy, There are 65 Synonyms; the most important ones are Aglianica, Aglianica de Pontelatone, Aglianichella, Aglianichello, Aglianico Amaro, Aglianico Crni, Aglianico del Vulture, Aglianico di Benevente, Aglianico di Castellaneta, Aglianico di Lapio, Aglianico di Puglia, Aglianico Aglianico, Taurasi, Aglianico Aglianico, Taurasi Mascolino, Aglianico Nero, Aglianico Pannarano, Aglianico Trignarulo, Aglianico Tringarulo, Aglianico Zerpoluso, Aglianico Zerpuloso, Aglianicuccia, Agliano, Agliatica, Agliatico, Agnanico, Agnanico di Castellaneta, Casano Lavico, Casano Laviano, Cassano , Gagliano, Ghiandara, Ghianna, Ghiannara, Glianica, Gnanica, Gnanico, Granica, Hellanica, Olivella di San Cosmo, Olivella di S. Cosmo, Ruopolo, Spriema, Tringarulo, Uva Aglianica, Uva Castellaneta, Uva dei Cani, Uva di Castellaneta and Uva Nera.

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Aglianico di Galluccio.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Aglianico di Galluccio.
 Aglianicone.
-Aleatico (Aglianico Dolce), Ciliegiolo. pignolo or Tronto (Aglianico di Napoli).
-According to done in 2005 DNA analysis Aglianico could be a parent of Aglianicone.
+Aleatico (Aglianico Dolce), Ciliegiolo. pignolo or Tronto (Aglianico di Napoli) can be confused.
+According to in 2005 DNA analysis Aglianico could be a parent of Aglianicone.
 According to a hypothesis, it was already in the 6th or 7th century. v.
-From the Phoenicians brought from Greece to Naples, as the name suggests.
+BC from the Phoenicians brought from Greece to Naples, which should also indicate the name.
 However, linguists doubt that the name "Aglianico" can be derived from "ellenico" (Hellenic).
-In addition, DNA analyzes carried out in 2001 showed no relationship with Greek grape varieties.
-The Greek descent is unlikely.
-Another hypothesis that an ancestor of Aglianico is one of Pliny the Elder (23-79) described variety for the famous antique wine Falernian could not be verified anymore.
+In 2001 DNA analyzes also showed no relationship to Greek grape varieties.
+The Greek ancestry is therefore unlikely.
+Another hypothesis that an ancestor of Aglianico is one of Pliny the Elder (23-79) described variety for the famous antique wine Falernian could no longer be verifiable.

-For the first time, a variety called Aglianico was mentioned in a document from 1520, in which, as owner of vineyards planted with Aglianiche vines (majority of Aglianico), the Count of Conversano is called Giulio Antonio Acquaviva-d'Aragona (1428-1481) , The very late ripening vine is resistant to the real mildew but prone to Botrytis, It thrives particularly well on volcanic soil.
-The variety produces dark-colored, tannic and acid red wines with aromas of plums, Cassis (blackcurrant) and chocolate, as well as appropriate aging and aging potential.
+A variety called Aglianico was first mentioned in a document from 1520, in which the owner of vineyards planted with Aglianiche vines (majority of Aglianico) is the Count of Conversano Giulio Antonio Acquaviva-d'Aragona (1428-1481) , The vine ripens very late and is resistant to real ones mildew but prone to Botrytis, It thrives particularly well on volcanic ground.
+The variety produces dark-colored, tannic and acid-rich red wines with aromas of plums, Cassis (black currant) and chocolate, and with the appropriate expansion also aging potential.

-It is in southern Italy especially in the regions Basilicata (Provinces Matera and Potenza) and Campania (Provinces Avellino and Benevento), as well Apulia.
+In southern Italy it is mainly in the regions Basilicata (Provinces of Matera and Potenza) and Campania (Provinces of Avellino and Benevento), as well Apulia.
 Calabria.
 Molise and Sardinia grown.
-The variety dominates in numerous DOC / DOCG wines that are Aglianico del Taburno.
+The variety dominates in numerous DOC / DOCG wines, that is Aglianico del Taburno.
 Aglianico del Vulture.
 Biferno.
 Campi Flegrei.
 Castel del Monte.
 Cilento.
 Costa d'Amalfi.
 Del Molise.
 Falerno del Massico.
 Galluccio.
 Irpinia.
 Penisola Sorrentina.
 Sannio.
 Scavigna.
 Taurasi.
-Terre di Cosenza and Vesuvio, The Italian acreage amounts to a total of 9,910 hectares.
-There are also small stocks in Argentina (53 ha) as well as allegedly Australia and California, The variety occupied in 2010 a total of 9,963 hectares of vineyards.
-It lies in the worldwide varieties ranking on rank 69.
+Terre di Cosenza and Vesuvio, The total Italian acreage is 9,910 hectares.
+There are also small stocks in Argentina (53 ha) as well as allegedly Australia and California, The variety occupied a total of 9,963 hectares of vineyards in 2010.
+It is in the worldwide varieties ranking at rank 69.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012